jlebar/llvm-repo-tools/README.md

-# llvm-port-commits
+# llvm-git-tools

+Hacky tools for hacking on llvm and using git.

+Caution: Edges may be sharp.

+## git-llvm-commit-via-svn

+Lets you commit upstream from an LLVM git monorepo, by way of a local SVN clone.

+Supports commits that span subprojects, so you can e.g. make an atomic change to llvm and clang.

+See instructions in `git-llvm-commit-via-svn --help`.

+## move-to-monorepo-filter

-This repository contains a tool for moving commits from a single-subproject LLVM repo to a multi-subproject LLVM repo.
+Lets you move commits from a single-subproject LLVM repo to an LLVM monorepo.

-At the moment it's not particularly general or friendly.
-Please view this as a proof of concept.

-## Usage
+### Usage

 We need to define some terms: